sprblm/strudel-example-berkeley-explorer/docs/case_study_summary.md

-# STRUDEL Kit Case Study: Climate Data Analysis Platform
+# STRUDEL Kit Case Study: Urban Environmental Health Platform

 ## Introduction

 This case study demonstrates how STRUDEL Kit, a React framework for research software engineers, can be used to create a comprehensive scientific application.
-The Climate Data Analysis Platform (CDAP) showcases STRUDEL's task flows and design system to create a user-centered application that addresses real needs in climate research.
+The Urban Environmental Health Platform (UEHP) showcases STRUDEL's task flows and design system to create a user-centered application that addresses real needs in understanding the relationship between urban trees and air quality.

 ## STRUDEL Kit Overview